MoonRamp/moonramp-chains/README.md

 ### Bitcoin (BTC)

 The BTC image is based off [Bitcoin Core](https://bitcoin.org/en/download).
 All bitcoincore bins and sh are included in the image.
+See more at https://bitcoin.org/en/bitcoin-core/help

+### Monero (XMR)

+The XMR image is based off [Monero](https://www.getmonero.org/downloads).
+All monero bins and sh are included in the image.
+See more at https://www.getmonero.org/resources/developer-guides/